 How important an influence has the Quaker ethos been to you?

-I was lucky to be brought up in a Quaker household so the Quaker ethos and way of life were familiar and deeply comforting to me throughout my time at the Mount.
+I was lucky to be brought up in a Quaker household so the Quaker ethos and way of life were very familiar and deeply comforting to me throughout my time at The Mount.
 George Fox’s words, “Walk cheerfully over the world, answering that of God in everyone”, have been a guiding principle throughout my life, especially as my career has taken me to many different countries (including the USA, which has its own rich history of Quakerism).
 Those words are more vital than ever as we face the many crises and deep divisions that challenge us today, and they give me courage in my work as an educator.
 Amidst the daily demands of teaching, scholarship, and parenting, it can be difficult to access that “still, small voice in the depths of my being”, but knowing it is there is a great source of strength and inner peace.

 The influences were many and profound!
 When I first arrived at Oxford it was easy to feel intimidated, but having boarded for seven years I found the transition to living away from home relatively straightforward.
 The Mount did a wonderful job of cultivating independence in both work and social life.
 During my first week at college, I found that all the books we needed for our first essay assignment had already been checked out of the library, but rather than being daunted I took this as an opportunity to do my own research and read more challenging and innovative material.
 I had been instilled with a sense of curiosity and self-motivation that really paid off when it came to the more self-directed nature of study at university, which led in turn to a lifelong commitment to academic research.
 I especially appreciated The Mount’s encouragement of an open-minded attitude to all religions.
 In fourth year, we were sent each Sunday to different kinds of church service across York; this experience inspired a fascination with the relationship between culture and religion and ultimately led to my PhD dissertation, on Art and Epiphany in Ancient Greece.